parikshitbajpai/hpc-2018/Assignment_1/README.md

 ### Source Codes ###

-This repository consists of the following four source codes:
+This repository consists of the following five source codes which are in the directory src:

 * matvec.f90 for double loop implementation of matrix vector multiplication.
 This program runs the double loop for different matrix sizes.

+* matvec_fms.f90 for double loop implementation of matrix vector multiplication with matrix size fixed to 16384.

-* matvec_omp.f90 for double loop implementation with parallelisation using OpenMP directives.
+* matvec_OMP.f90 for double loop implementation with parallelisation using OpenMP directives.
 The matrix size was fixed to 16384.

 * matvec_BLAS.f90 for BLAS library implementation of matrix vector multiplication.
 The matrix size was fixed to 16384.